Colgrave34/plasma-bigscreen-install-script/README.md

 # Stella Operating System
 A distribution designed for Home Theater PCs.
-It's built on top of Ubuntu and features KDE Plasma Bigscreen.
+It's built on top of Arch and features KDE Plasma Bigscreen.

 - Calamares Installer
 - Plasma Bigscreen